FOREX-Dollar mostly flat as market mulls inflation outlook | Business

 FOREX-Dollar mostly flat as market mulls inflation outlook

-While consumer prices rose less than expected in April, leading to a risk-on flavor in equity markets, various Fed officials have sounded a word of caution about when rates may fall, limiting the dollar's decline this week.
-The dollar index, which tracks the U.S. currency against six peers, fell 0.03% at 104.46 after earlier trading about 0.3% higher.
+Euro zone policymakers have increased confidence that inflation will ease back to target next year due to easing price pressures, ECB Vice-President Luis de Guindos said on Friday.
+Largely disappointing Chinese data on Friday helped keep market risk sentiment in check.

-The dollar traded little changed against major currencies on Friday as market speculation continues to swirl about the timing of Federal Reserve rate cuts amid signs of cooling yet persistent inflation and a softening U.S. economy.
-While consumer prices rose less than expected in April, leading to a risk-on flavor in equity markets, various Fed officials have sounded a word of caution about when rates may fall, limiting the dollar's decline this week.
+The dollar retreated against major currencies on Friday as market speculation continues to swirl about the timing of Federal Reserve interest rate cuts amid signs of cooling yet persistent inflation and a softening U.S. economy.
+While consumer prices for April, reported on Wednesday, rose less than expected - leading to a risk-on flavor in equity markets - various Fed officials have sounded words of caution about when rates may fall, limiting the dollar's decline this week.

-The dollar index, which tracks the U.S. currency against six peers, fell 0.03% at 104.46 after earlier trading about 0.3% higher.
-Futures markets are pricing in almost 46 basis points, or about two 25 bps of Fed rate cuts by December, but the likelihood of a cut as early as September has slipped.
+The dollar index, which tracks the U.S. currency against six peers, slid 0.04% to 104.44 after earlier trading about 0.3% higher.
+"The market has turned cautious on the prospect for rate cuts in the near term.
+The overall picture, though, does appear consistent with a fading of the U.S. exceptionalism trade," said Karl Schamotta, chief market strategist at Corpay in Toronto.

-"It literally might be a handful of CPI reports and a handful of jobs reports before the Fed moves," said Matt Weller, global head of research at FOREX.com in Grand Rapids, Michigan.
-"The market over-reacted perhaps on Wednesday and now we're seeing a little bit of that over-reaction come off and that inflation could re-accelerate."
+"We are seeing signs of slowing momentum in the U.S. economy," Schamotta added.
+"All of that is translating into less upward pressure on the dollar at the same time you are seeing a brightening of prospects elsewhere."
+Futures markets reduced the outlook for lower U.S. rates, with less than 45 basis points of cuts seen by December, down from almost 50 on Wednesday, and a cut of 21 bps in September, down from almost 25 bps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)